How To Wire (or re-wire) a boat

 I know what you’re thinking.
 “How does this lunatic think he’s going to cover such a complex topic as – how to wire a boat – in one post?“

 Well – you’re right – I won’t be able to cover every situation, or every possible setup on every boat.
-And if all this info is new to you, you’re probably best hiring a professional marine electrician do to it for you (local install support directory).
-But, I’ll try anyway to explain some of the general theory and best practices in hopes it will help some people.
+And if all this info is new to you, you’re probably best hiring a professional marine electrician to do it for you (local install support directory).
+But, I’ll try anyway to explain some of the general theory and best practices in hopes it will help.

 In this guide I’m going to stick with the 12Vdc power distributions systems.
 I’m not going to muddy the waters with engine or gauge wiring here.

 - Negative wires are black (or yellow in some cases)

 - Potential difference is measured in Volts (V)

 - Current flows through the wires (like water through a pipe).
 Too much current can heat up the wiring to the point of starting a fire